For a hydrogen atom in an excited state, what is the energy of th... | Study Prep in Pearson+

 1

-Interpret the result as the energy of the electron in the \(n=5\) level, noting that the energy is negative, indicating a bound state.
+Interpret the result as the energy of the electron in the \(n=4\) level, which will be a negative value indicating a bound state with energy less than zero.

 Watch next